mithil957/best-time-to-get-lunch-at-UTD/README.md

 -------

 I think sometime around 11:30 am might be a safe bet, b/c students will be walking to class.
 Even though alot classes end at 11:15 am, there is a chance that students have back to back classes.
 It might even be possible that the best time for lunch isn't the same every day.
+Maybe, we can check proximity of classes to SU.

 Feel free to mess about with the data and if you find a more definitive answer, submit a PR or message me and we can add it here!